Presenting Key Performance Indicators to Managers

 There are actually two security concerns here regarding data access permissions:

-- Does the intended user have permissions to see a particular chart? and
+- Does the intended user have permission to see a particular chart? and

 - Does the intended user have permission to see data driving the chart metrics?